 I mean, the fact that it links to the workplace issues and that it apparently motivated his people to choose to do something differently is why I designed the game in the first place!
-And why I think it is a much better tool that so many of the other activities out there.
-(See a comparison of my Lost Dutchman’s Gold Mine game to one of the most well-known games in the team building marketplace by clicking here)
+And why many of our users think it is a much better tool that so many of the other activities out there.

 But there is another reality that I wanted to mention, and that is the post-game debriefing activity that should connect the play to the real world of organizational improvement.
 Yeah, fun is good and all that, but how do we help people make the connections and help them to make better choices in the future.